anon-blue/anon.blue/README.txt

  A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I was cr azy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
 And rats make me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
-And rats make me Crazy.I was crazy once.
-Thetng o n this page is true forever.............................sdfsdfssefsdfsdfasdfsadf asdsssdfsdfsdfsdfasdfas  PLEASE WROTE ME A POEM
+And rats make me Crazy.               is everythi ng on this page true forever?...........................sdfsdfssefsdfsdfasdfsadf asdsssdfsdfsdfsdfasdfas  PLEASE WROTE ME A POEM